 FB: Bee Parkinson

 A Poet possessing expression and creativity.
 In 1990 Bernadette received the Silver Poet Award from World of Poetry.
 Her work has appeared in The Wishing Well; Musings in 2010, Small Canyons Anthology in 2013, Poems 4 Peace in 2014.
 Fix and Free Anthology in 2015.
 She is the Vice President of the New Mexico State Poetry Society and member of Rio Grande Valencia Poets since 2005.
-Bernadette has contributed to TRAVEL, LOVE, WAR, HAPPY, BETRAYAL and THE SEASONS.
+Bernadette has contributed to TRAVEL, LOVE, WAR, HAPPY, BETRAYAL, THE SEASONS and EMPOWERMENT.

 “I live in suburban Perth, the capital of Western Australia with my wife of fifty plus years.
 I write Bush Poetry, Australian rhyming poetry which has near perfect metre and consistency of structure.
 I write across many subjects and perform (mostly from memory) regularly at retirement villages, aged care facilities, country festivals, service and social clubs etc., etc. I perform under the name The City Poet - this is due to me being a member of the Western Australian Bush Poets Association, many members of which have a rural background and write on rural subjects - most of my poetry is from the point of view of an Australian city dweller.
 My poems reflect my lifestyle, age and interests, mainly ageing, being Australian, the environment, travelling, fishing and contemporary living.
 I also delve occasionally into politics and history.
 I have self published several books as well as some audio CDs and a couple of e-books of historic Western Australian poetry.
 I was born in rural Western Australia but came to the city in my teens.
 Following a career in telecommunications, I retired and started writing a family history.
 I found that I had a poet (Leigh Hunt) in my ancestry and looked up his work.
 I was far from impressed and thought I could do better, so I commenced writing, mostly contemplative short poems. - that was back in the mid 1990s.
 Since then my poetry has changed direction somewhat, now being mostly classified as Australian Bush Poetry."
 Brian has contributed to TRAVEL, LOVE, WAR and THE SEASONS.